[PREV - FREEWILL] [TOP]

 rise of the "deep ecology" movement,

-which as I understand it takes the
+which as I understand it takes as

-moral entity, with humanity as just
+whole of nature, with humanity as

-one species among many.
+just one species among many.

 The phrase "Deep Ecology" was [ref]